 Molly Shafer, who has a B.A. in Psychology and Elementary Education from St. John Fischer College, began teaching at WRNS in 2000, but she was connected to the school much earlier than that.
 All four of her children attended WRNS.
 She was drawn to teach at WRNS because of its warm and nurturing environment and because she loves working at a school in which the parent involvement is so high.

 Maureen Hickey holds a Bachelors Degree in Physical Education with a minor in music and concentration in dance from SUNY Cortland, and a Masters Degree in Sports Medicine & Athletic Training from Temple University.
 She has also taken post-graduate classes in early childhood education from MCC and University of Rochester.
 She has demonstrated a life-long commitment to health, fitness, and wellness, and has incorporated each of these into her curriculum in all of the schools in which she’s taught.
+Mrs. Hickey chose to teach at WRNS after both her son and daughter had such positive experiences in this preschool environment.
+Two of her grandchildren are also WRNS alums.

 Patty Schwarz has been teaching since 1994 and for WRNS since 2003.
 Enthusiasm and love of learning is what drew Patty to working with young children.
 After receiving a B.S. in Business and Early Childhood Education from Old Dominion University she earned a Masters Degree in Early Childhood Education at Nazareth College.
 The philosophy of teaching here at WRNS is what attracted her to working at this school.
 Circle time is her favorite classroom activity, and she loves the unexpected comedic moments that arise throughout the day.